mrl-hzq/calculator/README.md

-#HI I'm Amirul.
+<h1>HI I'm Amirul.
 This React.js project(Still Ongoing) is meant to be a simple calculator, But instead of calling a library for the logic of the calculator I try to code it myself.(Still with a tutorial unfortunately :<).
-I hope to learn more and develop my skills through this project.
+I hope to learn more and develop my skills through this project.</h5>

 # Getting Started with Create React App